UNSH/Unity-Apple-Distribution-Workflow/ReadMe.md

 | TranslucentCloud | [PIXEL GRID](https://stackoverflow.com/a/39678276) |..|

 ### WORKFLOW
 Worked on this workflow?
 Add yourself!
-Btw you can use the *"doc/CombineAllReadmeIntoDoc*" to recompile all readme's for this page.
+Btw you can use the *"doc/CombineAllReadmeIntoDoc*" to recompile all readme's for the online manual page.

 | WHAT | WHO |
 |:--|:--|